sandraLbdvTW/docusaurus/docs/articles/english/first-year.md

 Some programmers think that their job is to solve problems in the most exciting way.
 These programmers often bruise their ego by having to meet deadlines.

 If you need a couple of days to write your own component, but you can achieve the same result in two hours by using a popular library, use your common sense.
+Are there any benefits to wasting your time on additional coding and bug fixing?
+Will your implementation require much more time from testers?

 Good programmers understand that their job is to solve problems in a reasonable time.